Important: The Building and Development Certifiers Act commences on 1 July 2020.

-Council employees are covered by the council's insurance for their certification work done on behalf of the council (refer to s.731 of the Local Government Act 1993).
-Certifiers working for a council on a consultant or contract basis must have their own insurance.
+Council employees are covered by the council's insurance for work done on behalf of the council in the course of their employment by the council.

-A professional indemnity insurance policy for a company or partnership must cover anyone who is a certifier and a director/employee, even if they cease to be a certifier or a director/employee.
-Each director and employee will need to have separate insurance for the period before they started working for the company.
+A company/partnership insurance policy must cover anyone who is, or was, a certifier and a director/employee.
+Each certifier at the company may need separate insurance for their work before they joined the company.

 Obligations for councils as certifying authorities

-- accept any application to act as the principal certifying authority (PCA), including if the Board approves the council as a replacement PCA for a development
+- accept any application to act as the principal certifier, including if NSW Fair Trading approves the council as a replacement certifier

 - notify NSW Fair Trading when a certifier starts or ends employment with council.